Research is important to the work of the SSSC.

 The research we use ranges from day to day consultations we do, sometimes as surveys, to focus groups and employer engagement on specific themes.
 We report on these consultations in a variety of ways including through our eBulletin and SSSC News.

 We also commission research which allows us to interpret and evaluate current findings and then to make decisions based on evidence.
-This page specifically looks at research the Workforce Development and Planning Team has commissioned in 2013-14 and 2014-15.
 We have received research reports on the following topics:

 - the review of social work education and training (not yet completed)